NVIDIA/ais-k8s/playbooks/docs/ais_https_cert.md

 ## Purpose

-The `ais_https_cert` playbook bootstraps a CA issuer and uses it to issue a certificate for the AIS cluster.
-This certificate is then stored securely as a secret named `ais-tls-cert`.
+The `ais_https_cert` playbook bootstraps a CA issuer and uses it to issue certificates for the AIS cluster, stored securely as a kubernetes secret.

 ## Usage